vmware/data-annotator-for-machine-learning/README.md

 };
 ```

-AS _annotation-service_ uses AWS S3 to save datasets and SQS to generate large datasets.
-Configuration of these AWS services is mandatory.
+As _annotation-service_ uses AWS S3 to save datasets and SQS to generate large datasets.
+Configuration of these AWS services is required.

-If you are new to AWS you can reference the [AWS official guideline](https://docs.aws.amazon.com/en_us/) You also can see the step by step config guidelines we provide in the resources branch [AWS-step-by-step-config-with-chart.docx](https://github.com/vmware/data-annotator-for-machine-learning/blob/resources/AWS/AWS-step-by-step-config-with-chart.docx) or [AWS-step-by-step-config-with-descriptions.md](https://github.com/vmware/data-annotator-for-machine-learning/blob/resources/AWS/AWS-step-by-step-config-with-descriptions.md)
+If you are new to AWS you can reference the [AWS official guideline](https://docs.aws.amazon.com/en_us/).
+You can also see the step by step config guidelines in the resources branch [AWS-step-by-step-config-with-chart.docx](https://github.com/vmware/data-annotator-for-machine-learning/blob/resources/AWS/AWS-step-by-step-config-with-chart.docx) or [AWS-step-by-step-config-with-descriptions.md](https://github.com/vmware/data-annotator-for-machine-learning/blob/resources/AWS/AWS-step-by-step-config-with-descriptions.md).

-If you want to use the email function. we support AWS SES and your personal or special accounts.
-You must set _enableEmail_ to true.
-If use AWS SES you need set _useAWSSES_ to true and provide _sender_.
-For personal or special accounts, leave _useAWSSES_ as false and provide _sender, emailPassword, emailServerHost, emailServerPort_.
+To enable email notifications, you need to set _enableEmail_ to true.
+If you use AWS SES, set _useAWSSES_ to true and provide _sender_.
+For personal or special accounts, set _useAWSSES_ to false and provide _sender, emailPassword, emailServerHost, emailServerPort_.

-You can copy app-os.js file and change the name to app-xxx.js, deploy to different environment. such as local,sandbox,uat,prod.  you can change the value at [annotation-service/config/config.js](./annotation-service/config/config.js) just need change the "os" to "xxx", but we recommend configuring this in your server environment since it's easy to build and deploy to any environment.
+You can copy app-os.js file and change the name to app-xxx.js and deploy to different environments, such as local,sandbox,uat and prod.
+You can change the sysEnv at [annotation-service/config/config.js](./annotation-service/config/config.js) or get the value from server environment (_process.env.xxx_) for easy build and deployment.

 ```javascript
 const sysEnv = process.env.SYS_ENV || "os"
 ```
-All these config values can also be set in the server environment variable, _process.env.xxx_ is the way to get the value from the enviroment. if you set the values both in the environment and config files, it will get the value from the environment first instead of the config files.

 ------------
 #### active-learning-service